As the Union continues to develop, we have relaunched the Health Committee.

 TINA FAULKNER ELDERS: Team leader.

 LYN HAWORTH: MBA, MNLP Serious road accident in 1982 curtailed her police career.
 Continued in civilian roles, going on to become a local authority Chief Officer.
-Personal life changing experience of benefits of, and rehabilitation through, Taiji and Qigong has driven Lyn to want to help others to benefit from the practice.
+The personal life-changing experience of benefits of, and rehabilitation through, Taiji and Qigong have driven Lyn to want to help others to benefit from the practice.
 A practicing holistic therapist, she also rescues and rehabilitates hedgehogs.

 Contact us using the form below